enieloud/TriviaWithEpoxy/Pods/EpoxyCore/README.md

 </tr>
 </table>

-You can learn more about `EpoxyLayoutGroups` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyLayoutGruops).
+You can learn more about `EpoxyLayoutGroups` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyLayoutGruops), or by browsing the [code documentation](https://swiftpackageindex.com/airbnb/epoxy-ios/master/documentation/epoxylayoutgroups).

-## Documentation and Tutorials

-For full documentation and step-by-step tutorials please check the [wiki](https://github.com/airbnb/epoxy-ios/wiki).

-There's also a full sample app with a lot of examples that you can either run via the `EpoxyExample` scheme in `Epoxy.xcworkspace` or browse its [source](https://github.com/airbnb/epoxy-ios/tree/master/Example).

-If you still have questions, feel free to create a new [issue](https://github.com/airbnb/epoxy-ios/issues).

 ## FAQ